cybermaggedon/gnucash-uk-vat/README.md

 mark AT cyberapocalypse DOT co DOT uk, and I'll support you through the process.

+It has only been tested with Linux.
+In theory, it should work with GnuCash Python modules on any platform, but Python modules aren't included with Windows or MacOS builds.

 If you're an HMRC VAT user, and you use GnuCash, here are some ways you can help: